Locations:

 Your healthcare provider may perform several tests to help diagnose a brachial plexus injury and to check for other possible injuries.
 These tests include:

 • X-rays: This imaging test creates clear pictures of dense structures, like bone, using small safe amounts of radiation.
-You’ll likely get X-rays of your neck, chest, shoulder and arm to rule out associated bone fractures, especially since brachial plexus injuries typically happen from traumatic injuries.
+You’ll likely get X-rays of your neck, chest, shoulder and arm to rule out associated bone fractures, especially as brachial plexus injuries typically happen from traumatic injuries.

 • Computed tomography (CT) myelogram scan: A CT myelogram scan shows structures inside your body by using X-rays and computers to produce images with a special dye injection around your spinal nerves.
 Providers consider this imaging test the most reliable test for detecting spinal nerve avulsion injuries.
 Some providers may also use magnetic resonance imaging (MRI) instead of, or in addition to, a CT scan.